-RG 000.52 Where research is initiated or there is a change in recommendation, opinion or a material change to a price target in research, we expect licensees to have an appropriate review process in place.
-This process should ensure that MNPI is not included in or has not influenced the research, there are reasonable grounds for the inclusion of any prospective information, and any conflicts of interest have been managed appropriately.
+RG 264.51 Where research is initiated or there is a change in recommendation, opinion or a material change to a price target in research, licensees should have an appropriate review process in place.
+This process should minimise the risk that inside information is included in or has influenced the research, and ensure there are reasonable grounds for the inclusion of any prospective information, and any conflicts of interest have been managed appropriately.

-Note: Licensees will need to determine whether a change in price target is material taking into account the size and stage of development of the company, recent volatility in the market, sector or company share price, and the level of liquidity in the company's shares.
+Note: Licensees will need to determine whether a change in price target is material taking into account a range of factors that may include the size and stage of development of the company, recent volatility in the market, sector or company share price, and the level of liquidity in the company's shares.

-- RG 000.53 The review should be undertaken by a supervisory analyst (or by compliance or another control function) with appropriate knowledge and experience. - RG 000.54 The review should consider the statements made in the research and whether they are based on generally available information.
-This should involve questioning the research analyst about the reason for the change of opinion and the source of information supporting the change.
-This is likely to include asking the research analyst to demonstrate how the information in the research, or on which opinions or recommendations in the research are based, is generally available (e.g. contained in an ASX announcement or on the company's website). - RG 000.55 Licensees will need to ensure that sufficient time and resources are allowed for the review, taking into account the length and complexity of the research and the nature of any changes in the research.
+- RG 264.52 The review should be undertaken by a supervisory analyst, a senior research team member or by compliance or another control function with appropriate knowledge and experience. - RG 264.53 The review should consider the statements made in the research and whether they are based on generally available information.
+This may involve questioning the research analyst about the reason for the change of opinion and the source of information supporting the change (e.g. any recent discussion between the research analyst and the company).
+This is also likely to include asking the research analyst to demonstrate how the information in the research, or on which opinions or recommendations in the research are based, is generally available (e.g. contained in an ASX announcement or on the company's website). - RG 264.54 Licensees will need to ensure that sufficient time and resources are allowed for the review, taking into account the length and complexity of the research and the nature of any changes in the research.
 Where relevant, compliance or another control function should conduct periodic reviews to ensure supervisory analysts are not being pressured to approve new research or material changes to previously published research opinions without adequate time.